elizavetasemenova/elizavetasemenova.github.io/_posts/2016-12-02-obfuscate-email-with-CSS.md

 ---
 While creating this site, I wanted to add my e-mail explicitly to the list of contacts but not become a spam bot victim.
 Search results offered such solutions as HTML-encoding or JavaScript obfuscation.
 I opted for the CSS workaround since found it the most elegant: it changes text direction right to left.
-The trick works with the following code in the CSS file
+The trick works with the following code:

 ```CSS
 span.reverse {